A common question we get asked when it comes to gutters and gutter guards is “Are gutter guards worth it?”

-As one of the leading residential gutter contractors in the Northern, VA area, one of the most common questions we get from homeowners as it pertains to gutters is whether or not gutter guards are truly worth the cost and installation!
+As one of the leading residential gutter contractors in the Northern VA area, one of the most common questions we get from homeowners as it pertains to gutters is whether or not gutter guards are genuinely worth the cost and installation!

 We understand why people ask the question.
 Similar to how car dealers often throw in a “Must Have Warranty” when purchasing a car, gutter guards are more than just an add-on.
-The right gutter guards service a purpose.
+The proper gutter guards serve a purpose.

-In this article we hope to quickly help you identify and figure out:
+In this article, we hope to help you identify and figure out quickly:

 That being said, let’s dive in and start by answering one of the most frequently asked gutter questions:

-Essentially, it is a cover placed over your gutters or an object placed inside of your gutters, to prevent any leaves, sticks, seeds, and other debris from clogging your gutters.
-Correctly selected gutter guards should allow for water to easily flow and enter the gutter and drain out the house.
+Essentially, a gutter guard is placed over your gutters, or an object is placed inside your gutters, to prevent any leaves, sticks, pine needles, and other debris from clogging your gutters.

 When clogged, gutters can overflow.
-If too much water gets caught in the gutters, it may overflow and cause water damage.
-Gutters may sag or pull away from your roof, potentially causing it to rot, mold, or cause structural damage on the home.
+If too much water gets caught within your home’s gutters, it may overflow and cause water damage.
+Gutters may sag or pull away from your roof, potentially causing it to rot, mold, or cause structural damage to the home.

 Just look at these photos below of gutters that don’t have guards and once a gutter guard is installed: